colinmurphy1/colinmurphy1.github.io/content/posts/2023/mdt-blank-wizard-hta-fix.md

 Next, you'll want to add a Run Command Line step in the **PostInstall** stage right before the Next Phase and Restart Computer steps.
-The command you will need to run prevents Windows from replacing drivers by making a registry change.
+The command you will need to run makes a change in the Windows registry that prevents Windows from using Windows Update to look for drivers.
+(Source: [admx.help][1])

     reg add "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\DriverSearching" /v "SearchOrderConfig" /t REG_DWORD /d 0 /f

 ![MDT Prevent Driver replacements](/img/mdt_nodriverreplace.png)

-Finally, add one more step in the State Restore stage that reverts the previous registry change:
+Finally, add one more step in the State Restore stage that reverts the previous registry change back to the default of 1.

     reg add "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\DriverSearching" /v "SearchOrderConfig" /t REG_DWORD /d 1 /f